 Aada V.1 app is a peer-to-peer lending and borrowing protocol on the Cardano blockchain.
-It allows users to submit loan requests and lend assets in an order book style.
-Borrowers can place inquiries by setting custom parameters like asset type, amount, collateral, term, and interest.
-In turn, lenders can choose whether to fill orders and liquidate them.
+It allows users to create liquidity requests and deposits in an order book style.
+Borrowers can place liquidity requests by setting custom parameters like asset type, amount, collateral, term, and interest.
+In turn, lenders can fill orders and liquidate them.
+Liquidity deposits work reversely, whereas lenders can deposit tokens and offer them to borrowers.
 The initial Aada protocol is a prequel to the V.2 version, which will include a pooled lending mechanism.

 Aada Finance delivers an entirely decentralized way of lending and borrowing primitives through P2P interaction.
-The process allows users to create loan requests and lock up ADA as collateral to a smart contract.
-In turn, the lender can choose a loan from the list of overcollateralized loans and lend it through a smart contract.
-Loan requests are fully customizable, meaning borrowers are free to choose the loan parameters.
+The process allows users to create liquidity requests and lock up ADA or other CNTs approved by the community as collateral.
+In turn, lenders can choose requests from the list of overcollateralized loans and lend through a smart contract.
+Liquidity requests and deposits are fully customizable, meaning borrowers and lenders can choose the loan parameters.
 The latter include Loan token type and size, Collateral token type and size, Loan duration, Interest, and Loan request expiration.

-Every borrower and lender receives B (Borrower) and L (Lender) tokens, which serve as proof of loan.
-The NFT Bonds are not attached to a wallet and are freely transferable and tradeable.
-Indeed, the beauty of the Aada NFT Bonds comes with their utility: Whoever owns the L Bond can redeem the loan and interest after the borrower returns the loan.
-With the B Bond, the user must repay the loan, pay the accrued interest, and receive collateral.
+Every borrower and lender receives a bond token as proof of loan.
+NFT Bonds are not tied to a wallet address and are freely transferable and tradeable.
+Ultimately, the beauty of the Aada NFT Bonds comes with their utility: Whoever owns the Bond becomes the loan issuer or receiver.

 Aada Finance is currently running its V.1 version of the protocol.
 More information on the V.2 concept and features can be found here: